byxor/NeverScript/README.md

 A document describing NeverScript's Syntax is coming soon!

-**In the meantime, feel free to learn about other QB-targetting languages, and the QB format itself:**
+In the meantime, feel free to learn about other QB-targetting languages, or the QB format itself:

+* Blub scripting guide by Morten - http://www.thps-mods.com/forum/viewtopic.php?t=806
 * Bytecode documentation by Gone - http://thps-mods.com/forum/viewtopic.php?f=20&t=5656
-* Blub scripting guide by Morten - http://www.thps-mods.com/forum/viewtopic.php?t=806

 ## Work in progress